BhagyaAutomationX/BhagyaSDET/README.md

 ---

-# ⚡ DEVELOPER QUOTE
+# ⚡ QA ENGINEER QUOTE

 <div align="center">

-## “Quality Assurance is not about finding bugs.
+## ““Software QA is not about breaking applications —

-## It is about building confidence in software.”
+## it is about building trust before users ever touch the product.””

 </div>